Hand holding a pen and analyzing financial graphs on paper

 SeDomicilier provides a summary of operating expenses and income:

-Are you wondering about the differences between income and expenses?
-We can give you a clear answer:
+Maybe you're wondering about the differences between income and expenses?
+Let's clear that up for you:

-Operating income is obtained by subtracting your total operating expenses from your total operating income.
+The operating result is obtained by subtracting the total of your operating expenses from the total of your operating income.

 Why measure your company's performance?

-This approach requires you to produce quantified results in the form of quantitative and sometimes qualitative financial ratios.
-Measuring performance gives you a better grasp of your results.
-It enables you to interpret your growth and improvement drivers.
+This process requires you to produce quantified results in the form of financial, quantitative, and sometimes qualitative ratios.
+Measuring performance helps you better understand your results.
+It allows you to interpret your growth and improvement factors.

 What other barometers should be taken into account?

-The following barometers can be used to measure the health of a company:
+The following indicators can be used to measure a company's health:

 Written by our expert Evan